 Why this chapter matters for UPSC: Gender, religion, and caste are three of the most politically charged topics in India — and all three are directly tested in UPSC.
 GS1 asks about women's movements, social reforms, role of women in society.
 GS2 asks about representation, secularism, communalism, and caste-based discrimination.
 The Women's Reservation Bill (106th Amendment, 2023) is now a live UPSC topic.
 Caste as a factor in Indian politics — from reservation debates to caste census — is perennial.

 Contemporary hook: The 106th Constitutional Amendment (Nari Shakti Vandan Adhiniyam), passed in September 2023, reserves one-third of Lok Sabha and state assembly seats for women — a change that will transform Indian politics when implemented (after delimitation, likely post-2026 census).
-India ranks 142nd out of 146 countries in the WEF Gender Gap Index 2024 — one of the lowest globally despite being a democracy for 75 years.
+India ranks 131st out of 148 economies in the WEF Gender Gap Index 2025 — well below its regional peers and global average despite being a democracy for 75 years.
 The caste census debate (Bihar completed its caste survey 2023; national caste census demanded by OBC groups) is shaping the 2024 elections and post-election policy.

 PART 1 — Quick Reference Tables